TristenLiu/Scan-it-Pack-it/SOFTWARE_README.md

 For each TextField in Containers and Boxes, there is a corresponding Binding function with get and set methods.
 The get method is utilized in order to display the values from `Dimensions` into the TextFields, as well as differentiate between a display value and a value of 0.
 If the Dimension has a value then the value will be displayed in the field, otherwise the corresponding text "Length/Width/Height (unit)" will be displayed depending on the field position and display unit.
 The set method is utilized whenever a user changes a value in a TextField.
 Based on the display unit (inches or centimeters), the user input value will need to be converted to centimeters before being saved to the `dimensionsList` variable.

 ### Packing API
+The Packing API call can be found in the `ViewModel` file.
+Here, the input data from `dimensionsList` from the Manual Input screen is parsed into JSON format and sent in as the JSON body for a POST HTTP request.
+The specified URL is the Heroku server that is located in a separate GitHub, which may be found in the README references section.
+The API will return an output JSON that is decoded into `packing_data` and is of type `PackingData`.
+All of the necessary API model structures corresponding to the output JSON body structure are defined in `Models`.

 ### Schematics
+The Packing Schematic is generated using SceneKit and constructs the output schematic based on the packing coordinates returned from the Packing API.
+Once `packing_data` is queried from the API, the `ViewModel` object is loaded into `SchematicView` as an `ObservableObject`.

+The schematic code has a couple private `@State` variables which may be accessed globally within `SchematicView`.
+The most important are:
+ * `scene` defines the container holding all nodes to produce the 3D scene
+ * `currentIndex` which tracks the count of all boxes within the container
+ * `currentContainerIndex` which tracks the count of all containers for the Multiple Containers Feature

+In order to extract the output JSON data, `ViewModel.packingData` is parsed via two methods: `extractDimensionsAndConvert` and `parseData`.
+The first will extract the dimensions of the container from the `bin_name` value of the JSON.
+The second method will extract the `fittedItems`, `unfittedItemsNames`, `colors`, `fittedItemsPositions`, `fittedItemsDimensions`, `fittedItemsNames`, `rotationSetting`, `spaceUtilization`, `containerName`.

+The container is initialized in `createScene` using the bin dimension data extracted from the `extractDimensionsAndConvert` method.
+Here, a custom material defined in `sm` is applied to all six faces of the container.
+Additionally, other container material modifiers may be found here to customize the appearance of the box.
+The container geometry is then added to the main `scene` displayed to the user.

+The addition of the objects is handled in the `createBoxes` method which is called whenever the user pressed the forward button in the schematic.
+These boxes are constructed using the data returned by the `parseData` method.
+The rotation configuration of each box is also handled here which directly changes the order of the dimensions.
+Moreover, the color of each box is generated randomly using the `predefinedColors` struct.
+Finally, this method includes the custom animations of objects gradually entering the scene.
+All boxes are added as `boxNode` which are child nodes of `scene`.

+The deletion of boxes and containers when the user presses the backward button is handled on the `.onChange` modifier for the main `view` struct.

 ### Settings
 Two settings are provided for the user.